GoogleCloudPlatform/cloud-vision/python/awwvision/README.md

 This example uses [Container Engine](https://cloud.google.com/container-engine/) to set up the Kubernetes cluster.

 1. Create a cluster using `gcloud`.
 You can specify as many nodes as you want, but you need at least one.
-The `cloud-platform` scope is needed to allow access to the Pub/Sub and Vision APIs.
+The `cloud-platform` scope is used to allow access to the Pub/Sub and Vision APIs.
+   First set your zone, e.g.:

+        gcloud config set compute/zone us-central1-f

+   Then start up the cluster:

         gcloud container clusters create awwvision \
             --num-nodes 2 \
             --scopes cloud-platform

-    You may need to set your zone first, e.g.:

-        gcloud config set compute/zone us-central1-f

 2. Set up the `kubectl` command-line tool to use the container's credentials.